Many tourist who are not familiar with Africa ask the question – what is a safari?

 There are a few permanent tented camps which are erected seasonally in wildlife-dense areas for the best game viewing experience.
 Once the season is over these tents are dismantled and moved to another area for optimum game viewing.

-What is a typical day on a safari?
+What is a typical day on a Safari Trip?